mattingram0/Optimisation/README.md

 # Optimisation
-Tool to Find the Fractional Clique Colouring Number and Shannon Entropy of a Graph Using the (Exact) Linear Programming
+Tool to Find the Fractional Clique Colouring Number and Shannon Entropy of a Graph Using (Exact) Linear Programming